Research Scholar and Adjunct Assistant Prfoessor

 Introduction to the Study of Religion

-American Churches and the Rise of Gay Rights (in progress; advance contract with the University of North Carolina Press)
+Reforming Sodom: Protestants and the Rise of Gay Rights (forthcoming from the University of North Carolina Press in fall 2015)

 "Proclaiming Liberation: The Historical Roots of LGBT Religious Organizing," Nova Religio, 11:4 (March 2008), 102-119.